flyingwolf1701/Architectum/architectum-agents/data/architectum-kb.md

 ## IDE VS UI USAGE - GENERAL RECOMMENDATIONS

-The BMAD method can be orchestrated through different interfaces, typically a web UI for higher-level planning and an IDE for development and technical tasks.
+The ARCHITECTUM method can be orchestrated through different interfaces, typically a web UI for higher-level planning and an IDE for development and technical tasks.

 ### CONCEPTUAL AND PLANNING PHASES